lipengfeizju/personal/_news/announce_02_20.md

 related_posts: false
 ---

-I am honored to receive the Dissertation Completion Fellowship Award (DCFA) from the Graduate Program in Computer Science ✨✨✨ This award will support my final two quarters at UC Riverside.
+I am honored to receive the Dissertation Completion Fellowship Award (DCFA) from the Graduate Program in Computer Science.
+This award will support my final two quarters at UC Riverside.